kixe/CronjobDatabaseBackup/README.md

 Path to custom storage directory.
 If left blank or path doesn't exist default pass will be used.
 (The Path is displayed under the field.
 Normally: /site/assets/backups/database/)
 + **Tables**
 By default, the backup contains all tables.
 If you only want to include specific tables, you can select them individually, including the option to only back up the table structure for some tables without saving the data.
++ **Auto add newly created Fields**
+Option to automatically add newly created fields to an individual selection of tables.
 + **Remove backups now**
 Select how many backups you want to keep in storage.
 Klick *SAVE* to execute.